Robs0207/My-Music-Chest/README.md

 The requirement for this website is that you have a collection maintained with Discogs (https://www.discogs.com/) and that this collection is maintained in the root folder (0).
 To sign in, a Discogs username must be provided.
 The collection in this site is organized by artist unlike the Discogs collection which is organized by releases.

 ##Use Case
-This site will show a Discogs user if any of the artists in his/her Discogs collectionis performing live within a given radius of the user's ip-address.
-The images of the artists and releases are fetched from LastFM by consuming their artist and albums API's.
-The images on Discogs are uploaded by users and since the images must be free of any copyright, watermark, URL or other marks, this results in an inconsistent quality.
+This site will show a Discogs user if any of the artists in his/her Discogs collection are performing live within a given radius of the user's ip-address.
+The images of artists and releases are fetched from LastFM by consuming the artist and albums API's.
+Images on Discogs are uploaded by users and since the images must be free of any copyright, watermark, URL or other marks, this results in an inconsistent quality.

 ##Live Site